surya818/GoLang-API-Test-framework/README.md

 </br> **Bug-report**
-</br> A detailed bug report had been uploaded in the repository at
+</br> A detailed bug report had been uploaded in the repository at repository roo, the file name is **BugReport.xlsx**

 # kong-takehometask